+\end{definition} One of the main results of this article is stated below. \begin{theorem}[\textbf{Explicit representation of solution}] The value function $W(x,t)$ in \cref{defnvalue} is a locally Lipschitz continuous function in $(0, \infty)\times (0, \infty)$ and the explicit formula of its partial derivative $W_x=w$, defined almost everywhere is given by

-The next task is to show that the constructed solution satisfies boundary condition.
-Since the characteristic curves can move out of the domain and may come back inside the domain for certain time $t,$ the minimiser $\tau(x,t)\not \to t$ always as $x\to 0+$, therefore the proof of boundary condition is also not direct.
-We use dynamic programming principle when the characteristic forms a loop near boundary.
+where $\beta(t)=\int_0^t \alpha(\theta)d\theta$ and $A(x,t), B(x,t)$ are given by \eqref{definition A}-\eqref{definition B}.
+Furthermore, $u(x,t)=e^{\beta(t)}w(x,t)$ satisfies \eqref{equation 1}-\eqref{IBD} in the sense of \cref{weak formulation}. \end{theorem} One of the crucial tasks in the above theorem is to prove that the constructed solution satisfies the boundary condition \eqref{boundary condition}.
+Due to the structure of the characteristic curves, the minimizer $\tau(x,t)\not \to t$ always as $x\to 0+$, and therefore the proof of boundary condition is also not direct.
+We settle this issue by introducing a classification of boundary points depending upon the structure of characteristics and using the dynamic programming principle repeatedly at suitable time slices.